 Parameters Description Device Status This page shows the Broadband router's current device settings.
 This page displays the Broadband router LAN port's current LAN IP Address and Subnet Mask.
-It also shows whether the DHCP Server function is enabled/disabled
+It also shows whether the DHCP Server and Firewall functions are enabled/disabled.
+The firewall status is shown enabled if the firewall is enabled (regardless of whether you've configured any of the firewall features).